ids/cluster-builder/README.md

 | fedora-k8s  |      1.14.*      |      1.15.*       |
 | fedora-k8s  |      1.15.*      |      1.16.*       |

 You can set the wait time, in seconds for the pause after each node is drained as __k8s_version_upgrade_eviction_seconds__ and the wait after each node is uncordoned as __k8s_version_upgrade_node_recovery_seconds__, or not specify them and go with the defaults.

-For __ubuntu-k8s__, when specifying specific minor version you may use the wildcard, such as __1.15.3*__.
+When specifying specific minor version you may use the wildcard, such as __1.15.3*__, as version specification formats can vary between distributions.

-If a cluster had been previously deployed using a minor version wildcard (which is the best practice), it will automatically be updated to the latest minor patch version.
-A cluster deployed with __1.14.*__ as the intial version might start at __1.14.7__, but then be upgraded to __1.14.11__ over time using `cluster-update`.

-It can also be used for __major__ upgrades, simply by changing the __k8s_version__ value in the cluster package hosts file prior to running `cluster-update`.

-This has been tested successfully with single step upgrades, such as from __1.15.x__ to __1.16.x__.
-Use with caution.
+If the `cluster-update` script fails during the upgrade process, in can be restarted.
+If it fails to complete the upgrade successfully after several tries, the upgrade will need to be completed manually.

 > Always test this process on an identical cluster profile before trying it in production.
 Ideally, A/B cluster deployment and service migration is preferred as it is a more predictable, verifiable upgrade strategy.
+In-place cluster upgrades are always risky business.

 ### Kubernetes iSCSI Provisioner and Targetd Storage Appliance